frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 If you only need the bottom line:

 - `stratified` is the strongest current reasoning mode
-- EL profiles are where the repo makes its strongest positive claim: complete OWL 2 EL reasoning
+- EL profiles are where the repo makes its strongest positive claim: fully validated OWL 2 EL reasoning
 - `gpu-dl` is experimental but native and increasingly robust
 - scored semantic alignment is a structural compatibility score, not a probability and not a substitute for complete OWL entailment